 The Los Angeles Valley College Transfer Alliance/Honors Program is designed primarily for students who plan on transferring to a four-year college or university.
 It consists of academically enriched general education courses in which both written expression and the critical analysis of ideas are stressed.
 The TAP-Honors sections will provide academically motivated students the opportunity to learn in a challenging and stimulating learning environment.
-TAP students are admitted at UCLA more than double the rate for non-TAP applicants.
-On average over 80% of our TAP applicants are admitted to UCLA compared to under 40% admission for non-TAP applicants.
+The number of TAP students admitted to UCLA is more than double the rate for non-TAP applicants.
+On average over 80% of our TAP applicants are admitted to UCLA compared to under 30% admission for non-TAP applicants.
 Once at UCLA our TAP transfers perform better academically than non-TAP transfers and native UCLA students.